-The National Federation of the Blind will facilitate three weeklong advanced engineering design programs known as NFB EQ.
+The National Federation of the Blind facilitated three weeklong advanced engineering design programs known as NFB EQ.
 The first program took place in the summer of 2015 (August 2-8).
-This summer (2016), two additional programs will be held (June 19-25, 2016 and July 31-August 6, 2016).
+Two additional programs were held the summer of 2016 (June 19-25 and July 31-August 6).
+Want to see a snap shot of the program?
+Check out this video from NFB EQ 2015.
+Pictures from all programs are available on our Facebook page.

 NFB EQ is an extension of the National Federation of the Blind’s National Center for Blind Youth in Science initiative.
 NFB EQ expands on the exciting and innovative work conducted by the NFB in the area of informal STEM education through previous National Center for Blind Youth in Science programs such as the NFB Youth Slam, NFB Project Innovation, and NFB STEM-X.